Managing Support Portal Cases

 Screenshot of the Manage Notification Recipients tool for Support Contacts..The Manage Notification Recipients tool for Support Contacts

-To add a Support Contact as a notification recipient:
+To add a Contact as a notification recipient:

 1. Click Add